emanuelhuber/RGPR/README.md

 ## Note
 Currently:

-* the only supported binary formats are the Sensors & Software file format (.DT1)
+* the only supported binary formats are

+    - the Sensors & Software file format (.DT1, .HD)
+    - the MALA file format (.rd3, .rad and .cor but not yet the coordinates)

 * RGPR only support reflection data such as surface-based GPR data (no support for cross-borehole GPR data)
 * the documentation is still incomplete (but check the tutorials)